 Did you know that one jumbo egg yolk contains around 240 milligrams of cholesterol and 6 grams of fat?
 Dietary cholesterol contributes to fatty buildups in the arteries.
-Fatty buildup raises the risk of heart attacks, strokes, low back pain, Alzheimer's disease, and even erectile dysfunction.
+Fatty buildup raises the risk of heart attacks, strokes, low back pain, brain disease, and even erectile dysfunction.

 Also, humans have no biological need to consume cholesterol.
 We make more than enough in our bodies, and every 1 percent increase in the amount of cholesterol in your blood, there is a 2 percent increase in your risk of having a heart attack.